lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 So, HttpPlatformHandler is still fully supported by Microsoft, and its latest release v1.2 from 2015 supports all latest Windows releases.
 If you are hosting Python/Ruby/Go/Java/Node.js applications on IIS, give it a try and feel how simple it is to set up everything around it.

-## HttpPlatformHandler v2.0 by LeXtudio Inc.
+## HttpPlatformHandler v2.0 by LeXtudio

 LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a a drop-in replacement for Microsoft HttpPlatformHandler v1.2 but offer more features and bugfixes.
 You are welcome to give it a try.